jamestmartin/walk-through-plt/ideas.md

    * strictness vs. eagerness
    * laziness
    * might be a good introduction for data vs. codata. infinity related to fixpoints?
+   * laziness semantics (e.g. optimal is better than lazy is better than strict)
 * various kinds of normal forms
 * linear terms
   * information-conserving terms